Al Reach

-Alfred James Reach (May 25, 1840 – January 14, 1928) was an Anglo-American sportsman who, after becoming one of the early stars of baseball in the National Association, went on to become an influential executive, publisher, sporting goods manufacturer and spokesman for the sport.
+Alfred James Reach (May 25, 1840 – January 14, 1928) was an Anglo-American sportsman who was one of the early stars of baseball in the National Association.
+After his playing career, he went on to become an influential executive, publisher, sporting goods manufacturer, and spokesman for the sport.
+He was influential in the founding of the Philadelphia Phillies in 1875.

+Early life

+Reach was born in London, on May 25, 1840.

+Career

-Born in London, Reach was a regular for the champion Eckford club of Brooklyn in the early 1860s before moving to the Philadelphia Athletics in 1865.
+Reach was a regular for the champion Eckford club in Brooklyn in the early 1860s before moving to the Philadelphia Athletics in 1865.
 When the National Association began, he helped them win the first professional baseball pennant in 1871.

 Upon his retirement from playing in 1875, he helped found the Philadelphia Phillies franchise.
 Reach served as team president from 1883 to 1899.
 Later, similarly to Albert Spalding, Reach formed a sporting goods company and earned millions.
 In fact, he sold his company to Spalding in 1889.
 Reach was the trade name used on the game balls for the American League until 1976.

 Reach kept his interest in the Phillies franchise, selling to a syndicate led by James Potter in 1903.

+Death

 Reach died at age 87 in Atlantic City, New Jersey, and is interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.

+Legacy

 A Pennsylvania historical marker was dedicated on April 4, 2003 at 1820 Chestnut Street in Philadelphia for Reach's contribution to baseball.